godderis/Paleoclim-CNRS.github.io/_tools/PISCES_off.md

 To do so you need the grid_T.nc file from the coupled simulation and the script runoffs.jnl to obtain annually cumulated runoff.
 To get the scaling factor, you have to divide this value by value from a modern simulation (2352948)

+__Total nutrient input similar to present-day__

+This scaling factor in use to calculate initial concentration of dissolved elements in the river

+__Total nutrient input similar to present-day__
+This scaling factor is used to modifiy initial state for the MBG/ component as explained below

 ## Generate initial state for MBG/ component